CASE STUDY

 CDP scoring methodology

-The scoring system is also a straightforward way to improve investor relations by showcasing where they stand with their environmental impact along with plans to improve.
-These scores and disclosure processes also give reporting organizations tangible resources they can provide for investors who include corporate social responsibility or climate risk in their investing decisions.
+The scoring system is also a straightforward method to improve investor relations by showcasing how a company is managing its environmental impacts.
+CDP scores give reporting organizations a tangible resource they can provide to stakeholders who incorporate sustainability and social responsibility in their investing decisions.

-Organizations can improve their scores by familiarizing themselves with CDP’s scoring methodology, using relevant data to inform their answers and actions, and leaning on external help when needed and accessible.
-Following these basic steps can start reporting entities off on the right foot.
+Companies can improve their scores by familiarizing themselves with CDP’s scoring methodology, using relevant data to inform their answers and actions, and leaning on external help when needed and accessible.

-Below are a few tips that organizations can follow when starting on their CDP disclosures:
+Here are a few tips to follow when starting CDP disclosures:

 • Understand CDP’s scoring methodology to see what information is needed and what categories you should focus on first for the biggest impact.